 In step one; we create a micro-thin flap of tissue on the outer layer of your eye, also known as the cornea.
 The flap is important for rapid healing, greater comfort and better vision.
-If it is too thick, too thin, or irregular, it could affect the quality of your vision.

 Until recently, this step could only be accomplished with a mechanical device called a microkeratome.
 Now an amazing new FDA approved femtosecond laser technology has become available that makes the first step of flap creation even safer and more precise than ever before.
 A femtosecond is one quadrillionth of a second.
 To give you an idea of how short a femtosecond is – there are the same number of femtoseconds in one second as there are minutes in the age of the universe, some 12 billion years.

 The most accurate femtosecond flap technology currently available is the FS200 which complements the WaveLight EX500 technology.
 The FS200 Femtosecond laser is step one of LASIK and is the world’s fastest flap creator; delivering precise, predictable outcomes with a standard flap created in approximately 6.0 seconds!